 As soon as you finish working out, cleanse your face!
 Don’t wait until after you’ve relaxed and eaten dinner.
 Allowing sweat and leftover makeup from the day to seep into your pores is asking for a breakout.
-Carry face wipes with you to the gym so that you can clean your face as soon as you head home in your favourite loungewear.
+Carry face wipes with you to the gym so that you can clean your face as soon as you head home in your favorite loungewear.

-Manage your cooldown process
+Manage your cool down process

-To lower your heart rate and ensure a safe cooldown, be mindful of your body temperature.
+To lower your heart rate and ensure a safe cool down, be mindful of your body temperature.
 For starters, buy workout attire made with performance textiles that allow your sweat to evaporate quickly and keep your body dry.
 When you get home, take a lukewarm shower to help your body relax and prepare for sleep.
 Be sure to also drink plenty of water throughout your entire post-workout process.

 Put down your phone and pick up a book

 We’re all guilty of sitting in bed scrolling through Instagram for hours, but looking at our phones or computer at night keeps our brain alert and makes it more difficult to fall asleep.
-As the final step of your post-workout wind-down, brew a cup of herbal tea, light your favourite woodsy candle and get lost in a book until your eyes feel heavy.
+As the final step of your post-workout wind-down, brew a cup of herbal tea, light your favorite woodsy candle and get lost in a book until your eyes feel heavy.